TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml501/README.txt

   Using 1 Gbit is also possible with the commercial grlib version.
   Ethernet debug link is enabled, default IP is 192.168.0.53.

+* DDR2 is supported either by the DDR2SPA core or by the Xilinx MIG.

-* DDR2 is supported.
-The default frequency is 140 MHz but it's possible to go higher.
+   DDR2SPA:  The default frequency is 140 MHz but it's possible to go higher.
 When changing frequency the delay on the data signals might need to be changed too.
 How to do this is described in the DDR2SPA section of grip.pdf (see description of SDCFG3 register).
+To select the DDR2SPA core, load the ddr2spa.cfg file in xconfig menu 'Load configuration file'.

+   MIG: selecting the MIG controller is done in xconfig.
+To create the MIG files, do 'make mig' and then 'make scripts'.
+This will only work with ISE-13 or later.
+To simulate the template design, the Xilinx SecureIP library must be installed.
+Use this command to generate the MIG and install SecureIP:

+   make xconfig   (select MIG, deselect DDR2SPA) make distclean install-secureip mig make vsim

+   The MIG memory parameters can be changed in of ahb2mig_ml50x.vhd, without having to regenerate the MIG itself.
+The default settings are compatible with the provided 256 Mbyte SODIMM.

 * The SSRAM can be interfaced with the LEON2 Memory controller.
   Start GRMON with -ramrws 1 when the LEON2 controller is used.